syncfusion-content/javascript-docs/js/Installation-and-Deployment.md

 4. Select NuGet Package in the list and click `Update`.
 When the update is complete, close and re-open all open instances of Visual Studio.

    N> By clicking `Update All` button, all NuGet packages are getting update.
 When the update is complete, close and re-open all open instances of Visual Studio.
+If we cannot get the latest package updates, because of the installed Syncfusion NuGet packages prior version of 2015 Volume 2(V13.2.0.29).
+Syncfusion JavaScript NuGet package naming structure has changed from 2015 Volume 2(v13.2.0.29).
+Navigate below [NuGet Package Structure](https://help.syncfusion.com/js/installation-and-deployment#nuget-packages-structure) topic for more information about this.

 ## Configuring Syncfusion Bower Packages